People & Languages of Taiwan

 Most people in Taiwan speak more than one language, but often English isn’t one of them.
 The official language is Mandarin Chinese, and it’s more or less the same as the official language of the People’s Republic of China.
 That said, each part of China has a regional accent, plus different expressions, so Mandarin speakers are usually able to distinguish mainlanders from Taiwanese by the way they talk.

 Like other Chinese languages (such as Mandarin, Hakka and Cantonese), Taiwanese is written using Chinese characters.
-In Taiwan, traditional ‘long form’ characters are still used, unlike the simpler ‘short form’ characters taught in schools in the People’s Republic of China.
+In Taiwan, traditional ‘long form’ characters are still used, unlike the simplified ‘short form’ characters taught in schools in the People’s Republic of China and Singapore.
 Long-form characters are more difficult to learn but, many feel, better preserve the beauty of China’s ancient system of writing.

 The indigenous languages spoken by Austronesian minority are very different to Chinese.
 According to some scholars, Austronesian languages can be divided into ten branches, nine of which exist only in Taiwan; all Austronesian languages spoken outside Taiwan (including the language of Orchid Island’s Tao people) belong to the Malayo-Polynesian branch, a family of 1,200-plus languages spoken by over 350 million people.
 Sadly, several of Taiwan’s remarkable indigenous tongues are on the verge of extinction.